 3. Practice Self-Care

 You have heard the term “self-care” a million times in the past and may have just written it off.
 However, during stressful times, it can be difficult to remember to take good care of ourselves.
 If we aren’t able to manage our own mental and physical health, we won’t be any help to our students or our families and communities.
 Therefore, it’s important to practice the basics of self-care and to give ourselves some special attention when we need it.

 - Eat and sleep regularly

 As simple and obvious as maintaining regular eating and sleeping schedules may seem, their importance cannot be overstated.
-When we aren’t well rested or eating well-balanced meals, it can throw everything out of whack, making us more susceptible to unstable emotions and energy, and running down our immune systems (which is particularly risky during this COVID-19 crisis).
+When we aren’t well rested or eating well-balanced meals, it can throw everything out of whack, making us more susceptible to unstable emotions and energy and running down our immune systems.
 Do your best to eat a regular, healthy diet and get enough rest on a daily basis.

 - Get out and exercise